-Cochran was a "genuinely tough and hard boiled" diplomat, according to a State independently wealthy.
+Cochran was a "genuinely tough and hard boiled" diplomat, according to a State Department colleague.
+Then fifty-six, the new American GOC delegate was heavyset, bald, and independently wealthy.
 NEFIS officials who spoke with him observed that he had "the looks and physique of a peasant."
-They also found him to be an intelligent "gentleman, normal, business-like, and unpretentious."
+They also found him to be an intelligent "gentleman, normal, businesslike, and unpretentious."
 Unlike Graham and du Bois, who relied heavily on their GOC subordinates, Cochran worked alone as much as possible.
 Several US diplomats in Indonesia thought that he was "a very lonely man," wrote Paul Gardner.
 "His wife was permanently confined to a mental institution and he had no children."
 Samuel P. Hayes, an economic-aid official who locked horns with Cochran a few years later, recalled in an oral history interview: "He was a peculiar person, almost pathological in his wanting to do things secretly and keeping things to himself."